Updated 10.13.23 If you’ve always wanted to take that RV trip to your favorite ski resort, this ..Read more

 If you’re taking an RV, you can camp at Gunstock’s RV campground starting from $35 per night with electric hookups.

-Set amid the Blue Ridge Mountains of North Carolina, Appalachian is dubbed the family-friendly ski resort of the Southeast.
+Set amid the Blue Ridge Mountains of North Carolina, Appalachian Ski Mountain is dubbed the family-friendly ski resort of the Southeast.
 This small resort offers 9 slopes, 5 lifts and plenty of family fun.

-Appalachian Ski Mountain offers 30 amp electrical hook-up RV sites for vehicles of any size in their scenic parking lot.
-Sites are just $30 per night, reservations recommended.
+Appalachian Ski Mountain offers 6 RV sites with 30 amp electrical hook-ups for vehicles of any size in their scenic parking lot.
+Sites are just $30 per night, and fees may be paid in the Appalachian Ski Mtn.
+Main Office, located on the first level of the Base Lodge.
 Save 10% on ski rental delivery with the newest ski shop at Appalachian – Black Tie Ski Delivery!

 No matter where you camp and recreate this winter, make sure you follow Leave No Trace principles, and recreate responsibly outdoors to ensure our wilderness areas stay pristine for generations to come.